ShannonIanthe/ShannonIanthe/README.md

 <br>
 🌱 I am currently studying -> Reactjs and UI / UX Design <br>
 <br>
-🔭 I’m currently working on 100 projects and 100 days of JS projects <br>
+🔭 I’m currently working on 100 days of JS projects <br>
 <br>
 💞️ I am looking forward to collaborating on projects and be part of an incredible team! 👏 <br>
 <br>